AmnGrg0511/Verge/README.md

 # Verge Scraper

-This is an example scraper that scrapes [The Verge](https://www.theverge.com) and smartly extracts all the articles link, headline, authors, and date of publication.
+This is an example scraper that scrapes [The Verge](https://www.theverge.com) and smartly extracts all the articles' link, headline, authors, and date of publication.

 ## Installation